featurist/hyperdom/readme.md

 h('span', { style: { color: 'red' } }, 'name: ', model.name);
 ```

 [virtual-dom](https://github.com/Matt-Esch/virtual-dom) uses JavaScript names for HTML attributes like `className`, `htmlFor` and `tabIndex`.
-Plastiq supports these, but also allows regular HTML names so you can use `class`, `for` and `tabindex`.
+Hyperdom supports these, but also allows regular HTML names so you can use `class`, `for` and `tabindex`.
 These are much more familiar to people and you don't have to learn anything new.

 Non-standard HTML attribtes can be placed in the `attributes` key: